laluka/php7.4.26-internalog/README.md

 - POST-client added as a macro in main/internalog.h
 - POST-server added as python script in log-ingester/
 - Functions instrumented to call this macro and log stuff
-- Tests to be added in php.php
+- Tests to be added in sample.php

-# HowTo
+# HowTo - Internalog

 ```bash
 # Get deps